mauriciofmar3/mauriciofmar3.github.com/_posts/2014-03-05-better-pathfinding.md

 }
 ```

 I picked two random system IDs (30000029 and 30000050) for a pathfinding demo.
+My test program constructed the all-pairs index and then used it to find the shortest path between the two systems.
 You can see the output of the test below:

     brian@mint ~/eve $ ./eve
     Indexing... done.
 Elapsed time 38.99 seconds.